hark130/keen-risk/slides_raw/06_02-C_Prog-Memory_Concepts.rst

 * Storage Classes
 * What goes where?
 * Pros/Cons
-* Demonstration

 .. note::

-	SPOILER ALERT: This section will fill in a table as the section progresses
+	SPOILER ALERT: This section will be summarized by a table that "puts it all together"

 ----